tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 ##### Receive proto struct and convert into DB insertable struct

 Lastly, I worked out taking in user input, and using it to instantiate one of my custom types.
 During the grpc backend call, I call .into() on my type, which will convert to the protobuf form.
-One the backend, I take in the request, and call `.into()` to convert back into my type so I can marshal into a diesel insert call.
+On the backend, I take in the request, and call `.into()` to convert back into my type so I can marshal into a diesel insert call.

 **Server-side**